Ignite Change through Fundraising, Bold Strategies, and Ethical Impact

-Fundraising and Development will be held in January 2025.
+Fundraising and Development will be held on January 15 and 16, 2025.*

 Each of the nine UNA Credential courses is offered online, once in a calendar year.